skienzmatishun/rippreport/content/p/blind-and-deaf/index.md

 ---
-title: "BLIND AND DEAF"
+title: BLIND AND DEAF
 date: 2018-01-10
-thumbnail: "img/blind-and-deaf.png"
+thumbnail: img/blind-and-deaf.png
 categories:
 - wonderful-wednesday
 tags:
 - burrell
 - chucky
 authors:
 - ripp-report
+alttags: "Two figures cover their eyes and ears, symbolizing a refusal to listen regarding freedom of the press and public meetings"
 ---
 You would think an editor of a newspaper would look at the video and be able to understand the subject at hand, Not Chuckee!
 Makes ya wonder what he knows about freedom of the press!

 {{< socialpreview url="https://youtu.be/kDUoTFc1gOs?t=3602" >}}